-Objective: To impart the students about the basic knowledge of Indirect taxes in India Note : Please make a 60:40 distribution in practical : theory
+Objective: To impart the students about the basic knowledge of Indirect taxes in India

 Central Sales Tax: Introduction, Interstate Sales, Declared Goods, Registration of dealers under CST, Computation of Taxable turnover and Tax liability, Assessment Procedure.

 Central Excise: Basic Concepts, Classification of Goods, Types of Duty, Valuation of Excisable Good and Computation of Excise Duty.
 CENVAT credit rules and Exemptions to SSI units.